ShugKnight24/javascript_30/8_html5_canvas/README.md

 - Learn how to properly use resize events in canvas if screen size is changed.

-- Add Eraser / White color to fix errors.
+- ~~Add Eraser / White color to fix errors.~~ - ✅

 - Add Undo / Redo functionality.